 September 19, 2018 – “A rock star – that’s how I feel.
 What job can you go to every day and feel like you’re a rock star on stage?”
-Those are the words Larry Hopper from DeLand said at his retirement party last Friday after working 25 years for Duvall Homes – the nonprofit organization in DeLand that has been providing residential supportive care and training for people with developmental disabilities since 1945.
+Those are the words Larry Hopper from DeLand said at his retirement party last Friday after working 25 years for Duvall Homes.

 Originally from New York, Hopper first came to work for Duvall as a Resident Assistant in 1990.
 The personal caregiver position is now referred to as Direct Support Professional (DSP).
 DSPs provide non-medical care and services to people with special needs in their home and in the community.
 After working at Duvall for a respectable 11 years, Hopper left in 2001 to run a small engraving and decal business.
 Three years later, facing the typical stresses that come with owning a business, he decided to return to the job that gave him the most satisfaction.
 Hopper worked 14 more years for Duvall.